 K2 (Kids of Volunteers)

-As a service to parents who serve on Sunday morning, we offer additional, extended classes during our 9:35am and 11:10am services for children of volunteers.
+As a service to parents who serve on Sunday morning, we offer additional, extended classes during our 9:35am service for children of volunteers.
 These K2 classes are uniquely designed to offer age appropriate fun and engaging activities through recreation, fun, refreshment, and relationships.